dcunited001/dcunited001.github.io/_posts/2019-04-10-the-highest-man-as-the-lawgiver-of-the-future.md

 > as the sign of the state.
 Verily, the will to death, indicateth this
 > sign!"

-He writes that the state speaks in a kind of one-sided meta-language of values, the true comprehension of which escapes its neighbors.
-This is implicit language of action and effect of action -- the state which feeds itself does so by deceiving its citizens and its neighbors: they are fooled by its system of values and the explicit language a state uses to justify its actions -- i.e. the language of its laws and customs.
+Nietzsche writes that the state speaks in a kind of one-sided meta-language of values, the true comprehension of which escapes its neighbors.
+This is implicit language of action and effect of action -- the state which feeds itself does so by deceiving its citizens and its
+neighbors: they are fooled by its system of values and the explicit language a state uses to justify its actions -- i.e. the language of its laws and customs.

 > Social justice warrior "trials" by guerilla theatre and [gossip
 > protocol](https://en.wikipedia.org/wiki/Gossip_protocol) ...
 The